2017 Unnao rape case: Supreme Court Intervention

 The Chief Justice of India was anguished by the events and, in view of the situation, the CJI-led bench of the Supreme Court ordered the transfer of a total of five cases related to the Unnao incident to Delhi in the court of the District & Sessions Judge, West District, Tis Hazari Court, and also directed protection to the victim's family members, her lawyer and his family members.
 The victim was also awarded ₹25 lakhs as interim compensation to be paid by the Uttar Pradesh Government.

-Further, on 2 August 2019 the same bench also directed that Mahesh Singh, uncle of the rape victim and said to be a key witness in the case, be transferred to Tihar Jail in Delhi from Raebareli Jail where he is currently imprisoned.
+Further, on 2 August 2019 the same bench also directed that Mahesh Singh, uncle of the rape victim and said to be a key witness in the case, be transferred to Tihar Jail in Delhi from Raebareli Jail.

 Conviction

 On 16 December 2019, Sengar was convicted of the rape.
 On 20 December, he was sentenced to life imprisonment by a Delhi court and he was fined ₹25 lakh from which Rs 15 lakhs will be paid to the state government to meet the trial and prosecution expenses.
 Further in March 2020, Sengar was found "guilty of culpable homicide and criminal conspiracy in her father's death".

+On 23 December 2025, the Delhi High Court suspended the life sentence and granted bail to Sengar pending appeal.
+The court directed the convict to furnish a personal bond with sureties of Rs 15 lakh and imposed conditions, including remaining in Delhi, not approaching within a radius of five kilometers of the survivor’s residence, and refraining from contacting, intimidating, or influencing the survivor or her family during the pendency of the appeal.

+The order drew reactions from the survivor and her family, who expressed concerns regarding their safety.
+Protests were also reported in New Delhi following the decision.
+The CBI eventually appealed the decision to the Supreme Court, arguing that it undermines public trust and safety.

+On 29 December 2025, the Supreme Court stayed the Delhi High Court order that suspended Sengar's life term.